minvws/nl-covid19-data-dashboard/docs/developers.md

 packages/app, packages/cli or packages/cms.
 There may be situations where this gets out of sync, for example when merging develop into a branch.
-Whenever strange compile or typecheck errors occur.
+Whenever strange compile or type check errors occur.
 The first thing to therefore try is to explicitly build the common and icon package.
 This usually solves the problem.

 ## Node-canvas vs Sharp running on Windows

-Currently there is a dependency on node-canvas in combination with the sharp image compression library for serverside rendering of the choropleths.
+Currently there is a dependency on node-canvas in combination with the sharp image compression library for server-side rendering of the choropleths.
 Unfortunately, this combination leads to a runtime crash under Windows.
-So, when a developer uses this OS and runs into this issue, add this the `.env.local` file in the `packages/app` directory:
+So, when a developer uses this OS and runs into this issue, add this line to the `packages/app/.env.local` file:

 `DISABLE_COMPRESSION=1`